CSB5/OPERA-MS/README.md

 ### Testing Installation

 A set of test files and a sample configuration file is provided to allow the user to test out the OPERA-MS pipeline.
-To test it, simply :
+To test it, simply:
 ~~~~
 cd /path/to/OPERA-MS
 perl OPERA-MS.pl sample_config.config 2> log.err
 ~~~~
 This will assemble a low diversity mock community in the folder __OPERA-MS/sample_output__.
-One should see the following statistics (name and size of the 10 most longest assembled sequences) after completion :
+One should see the following statistics (name and size of the 10 most longest assembled sequences) after completion:

 ~~~~
 >strain1_opera_scaffold_1	5180338